kumpmati/svelte-timer-store/README.md

 ### `timer.toggle(label?: string)`

 Convenience function to start, pause or resume the timer based on the current state.

-You can provide an optional label for the new sections.
+You can provide an optional label for when a new section is started.

 ### `timer.lap()`